 - For Output raster, type Portland.

 As the tool calculates the three elevation layers, it appends the name of the raster.
-You'll end up with three layers named Portland_DTM, Portland_DSM, and Portland_NDSM for the digital elevation model, digital surface model, and normalized digital surface model, respectively.
+You will end up with three layers named Portland_dtm_surface, Portland_dsm_surface, and Portland_ndsm_surface for the digital elevation model, digital surface model, and normalized digital surface model, respectively.

 In lidar data, birds, planes, or other aerial objects may be registered by the scanner and added to the dataset as part of the point cloud, even though these objects are far above the surveyed terrain.
-Outliers like these may skew analysis results, so you'll check for them and remove them if they exist.
-To classify noise, such as birds and planes, you'll need to set the expected minimum and maximum of buildings.
+Outliers like these may skew analysis results, so you will check for them and remove them if they exist.
+To classify noise, such as birds and planes, you must set the expected minimum and maximum of buildings.
 Points below the minimum or above the maximum will be considered outliers.
-You'll investigate the data to determine appropriate values to use.
+You will investigate the data to determine appropriate values to use.

 The symbology for the layer shows the highest and lowest values in the dataset: 236.91 and -69.52.
 Because your coordinate system uses feet, these values are also in feet.
 Do these values represent outliers, or are they close enough to the rest of the data?
-You'll click a few high and low points on the scene to get an idea.
-From a rough visual estimate, the highest values seem to be the bright red buildings west of the river, while the lowest values seem to be the dark blue points in the river itself.
+You will click a few high and low points on the scene to get an idea.
+From a rough visual estimate, the highest values seem to be the bright-red buildings west of the river, while the lowest values seem to be the dark-blue points in the river itself.

 - Navigate to the tall buildings west of the river.
-Tilt and rotate the scene (click and drag the mouse wheel) to compare the building heights.
+Tilt and rotate the scene (drag the mouse wheel) to compare the building heights.